dillera/fujinet-yail/README.md

 It then downloads the images, converts them to something compatible with gfx9 and then streams to the YAIL.XEX app.
 YAIL requests the next image by sending the server a "next" token.
 When you quit, the "quit" token is sent.

+## Apple Client
+The Apple client is currently being developed.